Research summary

 Hu Jiang, Jiang Bo, Lin Lin, Wen Zaiwen, Yuan Yaxiang, Structured Quasi-Newton Methods for Optimization with Orthogonality Constraints, SIAM Journal on Scientific Computing, Vol. 41, No. 4, pp. A2239-A2269, 2019

-Hu Jiang, Wen Zaiwen, Andre Milzarek, Yuan Yaxiang; Adaptive Quadratically Regularized Newton Method for Riemannian Optimization; SIAM Journal on Matrix Analysis and Applications; Vol 39, No. 3, 2018, pp 1181-1207
+Hu Jiang, Andre Milzarek, Wen Zaiwen, Yuan Yaxiang; Adaptive Quadratically Regularized Newton Method for Riemannian Optimization; SIAM Journal on Matrix Analysis and Applications; Vol 39, No. 3, 2018, pp 1181-1207

 Wen Zaiwen, Zhang Yin; Accelerating Convergence by Augmented Rayleigh-Ritz Projections For Large-Scale Eigenpair Computation; SIAM Journal on Matrix Analysis and Applications; Vol 38, No. 2 (2017), pp. 273-296